zenorocha/liferay-learn/docs/dxp/7.2.x/en/installation-and-upgrades/installing-liferay-dxp/getting-started-with-liferay-dxp.md

 ## Next Steps

 Now you're ready to explore Liferay DXP!
 To learn more about what you can build with Liferay DXP see [Building Solutions on DXP](https://github.com/liferay/liferay-learn/tree/master/docs/dxp/7.2.x/en/solutions).
-To learn more about installation see the [Installation Overview](./installation-overview.md).
+To learn more about installing Liferay see the [Installation Overview](./installation-overview.md).